anuket-project/anuket-specifications/doc/ref_model/chapters/appendix-a.md

 -	Encapsulation = Restricting of direct access to some of an object's components.
 [2]

--	Appliance deployment model = Application has tight coupling with underlying Platform.
-That application can be virtualized or containerized.
+-	Appliance deployment model = Application has tight coupling with underlying Platform even if the application is virtualized or containerized.

 -	Tenant/Cloud deployment model = Tenant brings applications that are decoupled from the platform provided by Cloud operator.
 Tenant and Cloud operator are normally different legal entities.